 Not only finding out what’s their favorite food and music, but also walking a previous road together so that the other’s world can be my world too (since we know that as beautiful as the girl may be, if we don’t agree in the fundamental things of life, there’s no relationship that will hold up).
 At the same time, we know how difficult it is for a relationship to stand when there are big differences in faith and lifestyle.
 And how Pope Francis says, “love is thus a kind of craftsmanship” (A.L., 221), therefore, building it together is much more than feeling attracted and mutually in love.
 And you?
 What have you started to do in order to accompany and get to know the world of your loved one?

-Love is a game for two but the life of faith is communitarian.
-That’s why, when we fall in love with someone, we share it with our close brothers and sisters, our family, and with those who accompany us spiritually.
+When we fall in love with someone, we share it with our friends, our family, and those who accompany us spiritually.
 Because love is a fundamental part of our life of faith.
 We wish for them to give us their blessing, to encourage us, to say it’s a good idea and that there’s no one better for us.
-Besides, we usually overthink our conquest strategies, we over-analyze them, we put them in prayer and revise them again.
+We usually overthink our conquest strategies, we over-analyze them, we put them in prayer, and revise them again.
 Having someone so close to share that with is a great relief.

-But love makes us half-ask for advice, since we don’t accept every kind of answer.
-I was in love with a girl that was clearly not convenient.
-I asked for advice and talked it through with some friends, they all said it was a mistake but I was so convinced and smitten that I followed my plan.
+But love makes us half-ask for advice since we don’t accept every kind of answer.
+I was in love with a girl that was clearly not meant for me.
+I asked for advice and talked it through with some friends.
+They all said it was a mistake, but I was so convinced and smitten that I followed my plan.
 Obviously, I was wrong.
-The thing about discernment is that it’s a gift from God which can bring lots of headaches.
-I don’t think that, in the medium term, God opens a facebook account or starts using e-mails to explain his will, which is why, to understand what it is God wants from us and what He has prepared, we have to build the road steadily and in good faith.
+The thing about discernment is that it’s a gift from God that can bring lots of headaches.
+I don’t think that God opens a Facebook account or starts using e-mails to explain His will, which is why, to understand what it is God wants from us and what He has prepared, we have to build the road steadily and in good faith.

 The well-known writer G. K. Chesterton, being engaged to the woman who would be his wife, wrote a letter to a friend, to tell her the joy of the event.
 What he relates, although it’s from the beginning of the 20th Century, makes deep sense to this day.
 The person in love is clumsy and distracted.
 He has been historically and will always be.